 - (1) Mortgage Loan amount established at final closing.
 For Developments that have not yet achieved final closing, the amount shown represents the Mortgage Loan commitment. - (2) For Developments that have achieved final closing, this percentage is for all units; for Developments under construction or major rehabilitation, it is only for those units that are completed and available for rent. - (3) In addition to the Mortgage Loan amount shown here, additional mortgage loan amounts are pledged to the owners of Authority bonds other than the Bonds.
-Such amounts are treated as a participation in the aggregate mortgage loan on the development. - (4) Development has had final closing since September 30, 2011. - (5) Development has had initial closing since September 30, 2011. - (6) Development has been sold since September 30, 2011. - (7) The Authority has acquired the Development by foreclosure or deed in lieu of foreclosure. - (8) Occupancy data for Developments marked n/a is not available.
+Such amounts are treated as a participation in the aggregate mortgage loan on the development. - (4) Development has had final closing since June 30,2011. - (5) Development has had initial closing since June 30,2011. - (6) Development has been sold since June 30,2011. - (7) The Authority has acquired the Development by foreclosure or deed in lieu of foreclosure. - (8) Occupancy data for Developments marked n/a is not available.
 The Authority does not typically collect occupancy data on Developments containing a small number of units or Developments financed by construction loans. - (9) In addition to Loan amount shown here, additional Mortgage Loan amounts are pledged to the owners of Rental Housing Bonds.
-The number of units is disclosed here or elsewhere in this Appendix. - (10) Loan on this Development was paid off since September 30, 2011. - (11) Loans are expected to be purchased from the VHDA General Purpose resolution using Rental Housing 2011 Series D bond proceeds.
-Bonds will settle on December 8, 2011.
+The number of units is disclosed here or elsewhere in this Appendix. - (10) There currently is another Mortgage Loan for this Development that is pledged to the owners of Rental Housing Bonds.
+Such other Mortgage Loan will be paid off with the proceeds of the Offered Bonds. - (11) Loan will be paid off with the proceeds of Rental Housing 2011 Series C